 Prepare Your Speech

-Making a speech can be a daunting affair for someone not used to public speaking especially at a wedding when you know you want to communicate something poignant yet funny.
-Even the experienced speaker can be nervous.
+Making a speech can be a daunting affair for someone not used to public speaking, especially at a wedding when you know you want to communicate something poignant yet funny.
+Even an experienced speaker can be nervous.
 Preparation is key and speech writing should definitely not be left to chance!
-Over on our speech writing blogpost, we have expert tips and advice from performance coach Michael J MacMahon that will make it easier to create a great wedding speech
+Over on our speech writing article, we have expert tips and advice from performance coach Michael J MacMahon that will make it easier to create a great wedding speech.

 READ THE FULL BLOG HERE –10 ways to write and deliver a great wedding speech that people will remember